-LPBW: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean
+‘LPBW’: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean

 “A friend,” said one fan.
 “Nice try Jeremy lol…”

 Many of his followers who commented shared their experiences with their own children or grandchildren.
-Some of them related how difficult it is to stop showering their loved ones with hugs and kisses even after they’ve grown up.
+Some related how difficult it is to stop showering their loved ones with hugs and kisses, even after they’ve grown up.
 A lot of the commenters also told Jeremy to never stop kissing baby Ember as there may come a time that the kisses will be fewer and farther apart.

 “Don’t stop until they tell you to,” said a certain follower.
 “Unfortunately, that day WILL come.”